Microapartment: United Kingdom

 In the UK, property developers are using office-to-residential permitted development rights, a policy introduced in 2013, to transform old office buildings into microapartment developments.
 The nationally described space standard stipulates that new homes in the UK cannot be smaller than 37sqm; however, this does not apply to conversions.
 London-based developer Inspired Homes has taken advantage of office-to-residential permitted development rights to deliver over 400 microapartments.
 A micro-property in the UK has no strict definition but typically refers to properties with a floor area below 37sqm.
 Which? magazine reported that almost 8,000 new micro-homes were built in 2016, the highest number on record.

 As of 2017, the largest microapartment building in the world is The Collective Old Oak, which opened in London on May 1, 2016.
 Designed by PLP Architecture, the development has 546 rooms with most units grouped into "twodios" – two en-suite bedrooms that share a small kitchenette.
 There are also some private suites.
-The units sizes range from 9.2 sqm for an ensuite rooms with a 5.8 sqm shared kitchenette, to 12 sqm for a shared ensuite and 16.5 sqm shared ensuite with kitchenette.
+The units sizes range from 9.2 sqm for an ensuite room with a 5.8 sqm shared kitchenette, to 12 sqm for a shared ensuite and 16.5 sqm shared ensuite with kitchenette.
 Each floor features one larger kitchen with a dining table, which is shared between 30 and 70 residents, and themed communal living spaces such as a games room, a cinema, a 'disco-launderette', a hidden garden and a spa.
 A restaurant, gym and co-working spaces are located in the lower floors of the building.

 Criticism

-Although some prefer to live in microapartments, others only temporarily live in microapartments due to economic reasons, and would move to a larger house or apartment if they could afford to do so.

 The quality of living in microapartments has been called into question due to a lack of space.

 Susan Saegert, a professor of environmental psychology at the CUNY Graduate Center stated that "I've studied children in crowded apartments and low-income housing a lot," Saegert said, "and they can end up becoming withdrawn, and have trouble studying and concentrating."
 The small size of a microapartment can be an issue with some tenants, as its confined nature may permit strong odors to linger.

 Samuel D. Gosling states that "an apartment has to fill other psychological needs as well, such as self-expression and relaxation, that might not be as easily met in a highly cramped space".
 In micro-apartments occupied by multiple people privacy can be an issue.